Hartley function

 where |A| denotes the cardinality of A.

 If the base of the logarithm is 2, then the unit of uncertainty is the shannon (more commonly known as bit).
 If it is the natural logarithm, then the unit is the nat.
 Hartley used a base-ten logarithm, and with this base, the unit of information is called the hartley (aka ban or dit) in his honor.
-It is also known as the Hartley entropy.
+It is also known as the Hartley entropy or max-entropy.

 Hartley function, Shannon entropy, and Rényi entropy

 The Hartley function coincides with the Shannon entropy (as well as with the Rényi entropies of all orders) in the case of a uniform probability distribution.
 It is a special case of the Rényi entropy since:

 But it can also be viewed as a primitive construction, since, as emphasized by Kolmogorov and Rényi, the Hartley function can be defined without introducing any notions of probability (see Uncertainty and information by George J. Klir, p.
 423).